fs-feup/autonomous-systems/docs/tutorials/environment_setup.md

 4. **Docker Environment on Windows** - Follow [this tutorial](./environment_setup/ros2_docker_vscode_coding_environment.md)
 5. **Direct installation on Ubuntu** - Follow [this tutorial](./environment_setup/ros2_setup.md)
 6. **Direct installation on Windows WSL** - Follow [this tutorial](./environment_setup/ros2_setup.md)

+## Other tools

+Some other tools are required for development in the AS department, such as Static Analysis tools.
+These tools are already installed in the Docker Image provided but their installation process is still reviewed in tutorials further ahead in the guide.